Tobruk (1967 film): Development

 The film was based on an original script by Leo Gordon, who also worked as an actor.
-Gordon took the script to producer Gene Corman, who he had worked with several times before.
+Gordon took the script to producer Gene Corman, whom he had worked with several times before.
 Corman originally intended to make the film on a relatively low budget, around a million dollars, for United Artists – he had just made The Secret Invasion (1964) for that studio.

 The scope of the film changed when Corman discovered Rock Hudson, then one of the biggest stars in the world, was about to leave his home studio of Universal because he was unhappy with the roles he had been playing (he had just signed to make Seconds at Paramount).
 Corman showed the script to Hudson who liked it, and he succeeded in getting the film financed at Universal, who wanted to keep Hudson within its fold.
 The film was a co production between Universal, Gibraltar Productions (Rock Hudson's company), and the Corman Co.

 The film was known at one stage as The Cliffs at Mersa and The Cliffs.
 Hudson came on board in May 1965 (he would make it after Blindfold and Seconds) and Peppard was signed to co star with Hudson in July 1965, at a fee of $400,000.

 Laurence Harvey was originally slated to play the role of Major Craig, while Dirk Bogarde was originally offered the role of Colonel Harker, but he declined.

 Corman approached John Huston to direct who was interested.
 However, he wanted a fee of $500,000 and Universal was reluctant to use the director considering his recent films had been commercial failures.
 The job of directing eventually went to Arthur Hiller.

 Corman budgeted the film at two-and-a-half million dollars.
 Universal felt it should be made for $5 million, but Corman was reluctant to make the movie for that much.
 His own fee was $200,000 while Gordon was paid $40,000 for his script.
 Corman wanted to shoot the film in North Africa with studio work done in England; however, Universal insisted it be shot in America as the studio was reluctant to film in Europe again after A Man Could Get Killed (also known as Welcome Mr. Beddoes) went over budget.

 Gordon wrote himself a role as Sgt Tyne.
 Gordon normally played characters who died and wrote the script so Tyne did not die.
 Corman agreed to Gordon playing a role but only if the script was changed so Tyne died.
 Gordon instead decided to play the character of Krug, who lived.

 Corman later commentated that Gordon "was a very witty, interesting conversationalist.
 His appearance probably worked to his disadvantage because to have him walk into a story conference was somewhat intimidating!
 I remember on Tobruk having director Arthur Hiller, who is a fey, gentle soul, taken aback when he met Leo – it took two or three story conferences before he could come to grips with that size and bulk."